Wrike MCP Server Overview

 • Use system prompts to guide the AI's understanding of Wrike

-Privacy policy
+Privacy policy and terms of use

 • API tokens and OAuth tokens are stored locally on your device